Supporting & Situational Artifacts

 - If the system landscape already shows high-level integration arrows, this diagram zooms into the detail

-- Always show MuleSoft/ESB as an explicit layer between Salesforce and every external system — do not draw direct point-to-point arrows.
-Even if the System Landscape already shows middleware, the Integration Architecture diagram must make the middleware layer prominent with the specific integration flows passing through it
+- Always show MuleSoft/ESB as an explicit layer between Salesforce and every external system.
+Do not draw direct point-to-point arrows.
+Even if the System Landscape already shows middleware, the Integration Architecture diagram must make the middleware layer prominent with specific integration flows passing through it

 - Number each integration interface and create a reference table with full details